-Top 10 NFL Cornerbacks of All Time Rankings
+Top 10 NFL Best Cornerbacks of All Time Rankings

-Ranking the best Cornerbacks in the history of the NFL such as Deion Sanders, Darrell Green, and many more as Deion Sanders leads the way
+Ranking the best Cornerbacks of All Time in the NFL such as Lem Barney, Darrell Green, and many more as Deion Sanders leads the way

 Before we get into the Best Cornerbacks of All Time Rankings let’s get into the position.
-The defensive side of the ball is filled with a difficult task each week during the NFL schedule in stopping opposing offenses from scoring.
+The defensive side of the ball is filled with a difficult task each week.
+This is stopping opposing offenses from scoring during the NFL schedule.
 As rule changes have altered the style of play, it has even gotten more difficult for defenses to play the game without having to worry about a penalty being called.
-One of those positions that many consider to be the most difficult is the cornerback position in which they are key to slowing down opposing receivers and tight ends.
+One of those positions that many consider to be the most difficult is the cornerback position.
+They are key to slowing down opposing receivers and tight ends.

-With that said, here is our list of the Top 10 Cornerbacks All-Time
+With that said, here is our list of the Top 10 Best Cornerbacks of All-Time Rankings.

 Team(s): New England Patriots, New York Jets, Kansas City Chiefs & Denver Broncos